robinglen/RAPIP/README.md

-# I HAVE COMPLETELY BROKEN THIS - V1 OK BUT DOCS OUT OF DATE

 # RAPIP
 > [ra-peep] REST API Performance.
 Test APIs from the perspective of both a Mobile phone and a Node server.

-This module will help you analyse the performance of of any REST API, giving you to not just the response time but how long it will take to parse, filesize and any compression used.
+This module will help you collect performance metrics of any REST API, giving you to not just the response time but how long it will take to parse, size and any compression used (currently only supporting gzip).

 _RAPIP uses Async/Await so needs Node 8 and Chrome 55_